 Automatically monitor your websites, web applications, APIs with free monitoring tools and showcase services uptime with an open source status page system.

-Statping is an open source status page system and one of the best website monitoring tool.
+Statping is an open source status page software and one of the best website monitoring tool.
 It also use for monitoring of services such as HTTP, TCP, UDP, ICMP and gRPC services.
 Statping automatically fetches the services, monitor them, and render beautiful status page.
-It is cross-platform and you can install it on Liunx, Mac and Windows operating system.
+It is cross-platform and you can install it on Liunx, Mac and Windows operating systems.
 Further, it allows to use MySQL, Postgres or SQLite database system for storing information.
 Moreover, it comes with out of the box mobile applications for iPhone and Android devices.

 Let’s take a look on the core features of Statping.